 Authlete recommends application/json as the content type although OAuth 2.0 specification does

-When the value of action is LOCATION, it means that the request from the client application
+the entity body of the response.action is LOCATION, it means that the request from the client application

 is invalid but the redirect URI